Lady Gaga biography

 In 2009, Gaga released her EP The Fame Monster and embarked on a two-year international tour called The Monster Ball Tour to promote the EP.
 While on tour Gaga wrote and recorded her second full-length album Born This Way, which was released in 2011.
 In 2012, Gaga embarked on her third tour called The Born This Way Ball.
 The tour lasted from April 2012 until February 2013.
 During the Montreal date of the tour, Gaga sustained an injury to her hip.
 Gaga had to call off the remaining 21 shows in February to prepare for surgery.

-After successful surgery to repair her broken hip, Gaga is set to release her fourth album ARTPOP in November 2013 and she also makes her feature film debut in Machete Kills (2013).
+After successful surgery to repair her broken hip, Gaga released her fourth album ARTPOP in November 2013 and made her feature film debut in Machete Kills (2013).

 Lady Gaga Filmography